 Appeal.
 Requesting a review of a decision made by an official of AU.
 Students may appeal decisions on transfer credit, marks, tests, assignments, final grades, questions of process, disciplinary action, etc. All appeals must be made to the person responsible for overseeing the initial decision.
 Review the Student Code of Conduct and Right to Appeal Regulations.

 Audio component.
 Some courses are supplemented by audio components (CDs and/or online audio), some of which are required listening, others are optional.
+If supplemented, the course syllabus will note this in the delivery mode section.
 Overseas students are asked to contact the AU Library before registering in a course that has an audio component.

-Audit.
+Audit course.
 A student may register in a course without intending to obtain credit.
 This course will appear on the student’s transcript but will not have a grade associated with it.
-Audit students are not allowed to write midterms or finals, and the student may or may not have assignments given.
-They receive the same tutor support as a credit course.
+Audit students are not allowed to write midterms or finals, but the student can choose whether they would like to submit assignments for grading.
+They receive the same tutorial support as a Credit course.

 Bachelor degree.
 An undergraduate academic degree awarded to someone who successfully completed a undergraduate program of study that generally lasted three or four years.
 Also called baccalaureate.